-I care about the theory underlying circuits and behaviors: why do we see this and not something else?
+I care about the theory underlying circuits and behaviors: why do we see this circuit and not something else?
 And what are the fundamental scientific principles that are being observed?

 how do animals communicate?